rkwong43/Monstrus/README.md

 The model handles game logic and game states.

 The view handles rendering and asset loading.
 Will also handle animations.

+## Premise

+You and your monster buddies want more rights and want monster hunting to be put to a stop.
+Humanity isn't so accommodating so you and your friends go on a crusade to spread your word.

 ## Installation and Running